Cedar Rapids Animal Care & Control (CRACC) provides animal control services for the City of Cedar Rapids only.

 In some cases, officers may promote voluntary compliance by educating owners about their animal care responsibilities; other situations may warrant administrative action and/or prosecution.
 Additionally, officers rescue animals that are stray, sick or injured, or endangered by other situations.

 If you are aware of a situation that you believe may harm or jeopardize animal welfare (such as animal abuse, neglect, injury, or endangerment) or public health or safety (such as a bite, attack, or harassment of a person by an animal), or that may otherwise be in violation of an animal related law, we urge you to contact our office and report what you have seen or heard.
-A dispatcher or Animal Services representative will take a report and forward the information to a trained Animal Control Officer for investigation.
+A dispatcher or Animal Control representative will take a report and forward the information to a trained Animal Control Officer for investigation.
 Please contact us:

 - Animal related emergencies and urgent matters may be reported at any time of the day or night, any day of the week.
 Please call 319-286-5993.